AdarshSekar04/Multithreaded-httpserver-with-Loadbalancer/README.md

 The file should have a Makefile, loadbalancer.c to run.
 To compile simply call make or make all.
 To run the program, run ./httpserver with a port number, and an optional -N and -l header.
 The -N header must be followed by an positive integer number of threads, and the -R header an integer value greater than 0.
-As of the time this README is written, the program seems to fail to balance loads perfectly.
-I have not encountered this error personally, but I seem to fail some test scripts.
+As of the time this README is written, the program seems to work fine.